Paddle Prairie Metis Settlement

 Paddle Prairie Metis Settlement is a Metis settlement in northern Alberta, Canada along the northern boundary of the County of Northern Lights.
 It is located along the Mackenzie Highway (Highway 35), approximately 72 km south of the Town of High Level.
-Paddle Prairie Metis Settlement is the largest of eight Metis Settlements in the Province of Alberta.
+Paddle Prairie Metis Settlement is the largest of eight Metis Settlements in the province of Alberta.
 The community is rich in timber, natural resources and agricultural land.
 The community is also known for constructing solar power generating units for several of its community buildings.

 History

-The Great Depression of the 1930s saw much deprivation among the nomadic Métis population of Alberta, estimated at about 11,000 in 1936.
+The Great Depression of the 1930s saw much deprivation among the nomadic Métis population of Alberta, estimated at 11,000 in 1936.
 A royal commission was formed to investigate the living conditions of Alberta's "half-breeds" (as the Métis were known), who were then squatting on road allowances with no ready sources of cash income, or trapping in remote areas without access to education or health services.

 This Ewing Commission saw agriculture, particularly stock-raising, as the means by which the Métis could be made into "self-supporting citizens".
 Farm colonies, in which the Métis themselves would provide most of the physical labour, would be a suitably inexpensive relief scheme for the cash-strapped Alberta government to implement.

 Following these recommendations, the 1938 Metis Population Betterment Act enabled unoccupied Crown land to be set aside for the creation of new Métis settlements.
 Eleven were originally created by Order-in-Council through 1938 and 1939 – Wolf Lake, Utikuma Lake (now Gift Lake), Cold Lake, Marlboro, Keg River (now Paddle Prairie), Big Prairie (now Peavine), Touchwood, Goodfish Lake (now Kikino), Elizabeth, Fishing Lake, and East Prairie.
 Caslan (now Buffalo Lake) was the final addition, reserved for Métis veterans returning from World War II before being thrown open to general settlement in 1951.

 Settlement at Paddle Prairie progressed rapidly.
 A 1941 report of the Alberta Bureau of Public Welfare recorded nineteen heads of families resident in the area, with a total population of 72.
 The settlement's central village was established at its approximate geographic center, the Paddle Prairie proper, an area of open land and productive soil, where a lumbering operation produced 91,372 board feet of rough sawn lumber.
 From here, 14 mi of road was cleared to a landing on the Peace River, suitable for the unloading of supplies.